9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 Haskell also provides strict arrays, which behave differently.
-We will discuss the tradeoffs between the two kinds of array much later, in [the section called \"Unboxing, lifting, and bottom\"](26-building-a-bloom-filter.org::*Unboxing, lifting, and bottom)
+We will discuss the tradeoffs between the two kinds of array much later, in [the section called "Unboxing, lifting, and bottom"](26-building-a-bloom-filter.org::*Unboxing, lifting, and bottom)

 ### Folding over arrays

 The `bounds` function returns a tuple describing the bounds that we used to create the array.
 The `indices` function returns a list of every index.
-We can use these to define some useful folds, since the `Data.Array` module doesn\'t define any fold functions itself.
+We can use these to define some useful folds, since the `Data.Array` module doesn't define any fold functions itself.

 :::: captioned-content
 ::: caption